 With all these problems in mind, India began its journey to realize its potential and began the attempt to speak up….speak up the language of Independence.

-This is the first instalment in ‘Raj to Republic’ being published on the occasion of the Republic Day.
-Second part of the series will be published tomorrow.
+This is the First instalment in ‘Raj to Republic’ series being published on the occasion of the Republic Day.
+The second part of the series can be accessed here.